anitaposch/learn-bitcoin/manuscript/002-praise.md

 > "The best teachers are students.
 Since the first day that Anita popped up on my radar, she has been a curious and insightful researcher and promoter of Bitcoin's revolutionary technology.
 Gleaning wheat from chaff, she writes with the simplicity, clarity, and precision necessary for a complex topic demanding expertise in multiple disciplines.
 Sovryn is proud to sponsor the publication of (L)earn Bitcoin as part of our mission to make Bitcoin unstoppable." - **exiledsurfer, Founder, Parallele Polis, Comms Lead at SovrynBTC**

-> "...." - Alena Vranova
-> "...." - Alyse Killeen
->

 > "Buying bitcoin is easier than ever today.
 Storing your own bitcoin long-term and safely requires a minimum of technical and economic understanding.
 This book provides the necessary basics to keep you in control of your money.
-Wherever the Bitcoin journey takes us, investing in this book is a sure win." - **Johannes Grill, President Bitcoin Austria, NPO**
+Wherever the Bitcoin journey takes us, investing in this book is a sure win." - **Johannes Grill, President Bitcoin Austria**